viniciusrocca/toyGenerator/README.md

   * Decay block: Simulate the decay of X (Higgs) in A and B (two photons).
   * Detector block: Simulate the smearing effect caused by the detector.

+## Running

+A basic example to run this generator is:

+'./pyhton3 EventGenerator.py -n 1000'

+To run 1000 events of Higgs boson generation as a singal and his decay in two photons.

+## Possible inputs

+ * Number of events '-n <int>'.
+ * Proton energy at the center of mass in TeV '-e <float>'.
+ * Mass of particle X in GeV '-x <float>'
+ * Mass of particle Y in MeV '-y <float>'
+ * Mass of parton 1 in MeV '-p <float>'
+ * Mass of parton 2 in MeV '-q <float>'
+ * Mass of particle A in GeV '-a <float>'
+ * Mass of particle B in GeV '-b <float>'